-param int stack_num the frame-stack sampling argument, should be greater than 1, defaults to 0 (no stacking).
+param int stack_num the frame-stack sampling argument, should be greater than or equal to 1, defaults to 1 (no stacking).

 param bool ignore_obs_next whether to store obs_next, defaults to False.

 param bool sample_avail the parameter indicating sampling only available index when using framestack sampling method, defaults to False.
 This feature is not supported in Prioritized Replay Buffer currently.